Skip to contents

 bbox <- as.double(round(st_bbox(tenerife_leaf) + c(-1, -1, 1, 1), 2))

-# Start leaflet.
+# Start the leaflet map.

 m <- leaflet(